Red-faced barbet: Description

 This barbet is one of the smaller of the Lybius species at only 17 cm in length.
 It has red coloring on the side of the face and around the eye, but is black on the dorsal side of the head.
 Its entire body is black and its wings are streaked with yellow.
 This type of barbet is sexually monomorphic, meaning that both the males and females are generally similar in morphology, size and behavior.

-Bird Calls
+Vocalizations

-This species is one that does utilize duets in order to communicate with mates and other individuals.
-Duet singing is intricately timed and can be quite complex.
-It also takes the birds a while to develop their own personal version of a particular song.
-The duet repertoire hardly varies and it uses antiphonal duets in pairs.
-The two birds in the pair each have two distinct sexual duet roles after the greeting ceremony.
-Duets sung in pairs are crucial for the establishment and holding of a territory.
-In order for these barbets to hold a territory and breed, they must find a suitable barbet mate in their species to synchronize in duets with.
+This species sings duets in order to communicate with mates and other individuals.
+Among its genus, the red-faced barbet is the only member to begin its duetting with a bill-snapping behavior.
+While individuals outside of a duetting pair will participate in "greeting ceremonies," duetting songs are generally exclusive to the primary pair communicating.
+These duetting songs are crucial for the establishment and defense of a territory, as well as in finding suitable mates.